kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

 The function **can** return any value as it will be ignored.

 <aside class="info"> The actual name of this function can be set in the `strategies` object using the `validate` method.
-  If no afterRegister function is provided, Kuzzle Backend will skip this step.
+  If no afterRegister function is provided, Kuzzle will skip this step.
 </aside>

 ---

 ## The 'validate' Function

-You will need to implement a `validate` function that will be used by Kuzzle Backend to check if the provided credentials for the given strategy are formatted correctly.
+You will need to implement a `validate` function that will be used by Kuzzle to check if the provided credentials for the given strategy are formatted correctly.
 The actual name of this function can be set in the `strategies` object using the `validate` method.

 Here is the generic signature of the `validate` function:

 `validate (request, credentials, kuid, strategy, isUpdate)`

-* `request` is the request made to Kuzzle Backend (see [the `Request` documentation]({{ site_base_path }}plugins-reference/plugins-context/constructors/#request)).
+* `request` is the request made to Kuzzle (see [the `Request` documentation]({{ site_base_path }}plugins-reference/plugins-context/constructors/#request)).
 * `credentials` is the content of the credentials to create or update.
 * `kuid` is the user [`<kuid>`]({{ site_base_path }}guide/kuzzle-depth/authentication/#the-kuzzle-user-identifier-kuid).
 * `strategy` is the name of the strategy